 Half Moon Beach

 Half Moon beach is located in Gokarna, and you can reach it by trekking or ferry, as the beach is not connected to any roads.
 The idle and closed atmosphere is loved by many travelers.
-This is a beach spot for those who want to enjoy the sun by themselves.
+This is one of the most peaceful beaches in India, and the perfect beach spot for those who want to enjoy the sun by themselves.

 Tarkarli beach is best visited from October to March, like other Indian beaches.
 Tarkarli beach has some non-commercialized beaches with white sands.
 Tarkarli is also well known for its turquoise waters.